learn-co-curriculum/precollege-intro-software-engineering-track/day-08/lectures/forms/README.md

 + Write forms with different input types using HTML
 + Access form data using params in our POST

+### Note

+It is important to make sure you get through MVC today.
+Depending on students' needs, forms can be introduced on Day 9.
+Some students' can feel overwhelmed with MVC and forms.

 ### Motivation / Why Should You Care?

-+ Even post to someone's facebook wall?
++ Even post to someone's Facebook wall?
 How about make a new tweet?
 Enter your username and password on ANY website?
 Guess what, you filled out a form!
 Forms are how we collect input from our users.

 ### Lesson Plan